unitymakesus/resources/docs/docs-new/simple/2-inital-config.md

-# Initial WordPress Settings & Configuration
+# Initial WordPress Configuration
-These are the steps you should take anytime a new Simple website is set up.
+These are the settings and steps you should take anytime a new Simple website is set up.

 ## Setting up content
 1. Delete "Hello World!" post and empty trash.